Jack Schnirman, candidate for Nassau County Comptroller, has always been a leader for the environment.

 Jack oversaw the drafting of a community-driven Comprehensive Plan update which identifies solar projects and solar-ready roofing code update actions the City can take.
 He has also worked with State Senator Todd Kaminsky to secure water infrastructure funding through this year’s state budget and has brought on a sewer maintenance and replacement system that has resulted in 1.41 million fewer gallons of sewage a day in Long Beach.
 Jack is also a proponent of mass-transit as a means of eliminating fossil fuels, speaking out on record in favor of a third track for the Long Island Railroad and adopting a bike-share program for Long Beach.

-If elected, Schirman plans on expanding access to low-carbon transportation options and improving the reliability of public transit.
-Nassau County’s open spaces, natural resources, and clean air and water would be a priority under Schirman’s leadership, which is why NYLCV is endorsing him for Nassau County Comptroller.
+If elected, Schnirman plans on expanding access to low-carbon transportation options and improving the reliability of public transit.
+Nassau County’s open spaces, natural resources, and clean air and water would be a priority under Schnirman’s leadership, which is why NYLCV is endorsing him for Nassau County Comptroller.